ghga-de/ghga-metadata-schema/docs/schema_markdown/Individual_geographical_region_term.md

 # Slot: geographical_region_term

 The geographical region where the Individual is located.
+The geographical region is captured using a concept from the NCIT "country" class (NCIT:C25464) (e.g., Austria, Germany, Italy).

 URI: [GHGA:Individual_geographical_region_term](https://w3id.org/GHGA/Individual_geographical_region_term)